johertrich/simple_torch_NFFT/readme.md

 ### Implementation

-To use the NFFT, we first have to create an NFFT object, which takes as an input the size `N` of the equidistant grid resulting in the constructor `nfft = NFFT(N)`.
+To use the NFFT, we first have to create an NFFT object, which takes as an input the size `N=(N_1,...,N_d)` of the equidistant grid resulting in the constructor `nfft = NFFT(N)`.
 Optional arguments are given in the example below.

 The NFFT object provides the forward and adjoint NFFT approximating the forward and adjoint problem from above.